balancer/scaffold-balancer-v3/README.md

 # 🏗 Scaffold-Balancer

+⚖️ Balancer is a decentralized automated market maker (AMM) protocol built on Ethereum that represents a flexible building block for programmable liquidity.

-A series of guides and a prototyping tools for creating custom pools that integrate with Balancer v3
+🛠️ This repo is a series of guides and a prototyping tools for creating custom pools that integrate with Balancer v3

+## Checkpoint 0: 📦 Environment 📚

-## Requirements
+### Requirements

 Before you begin, you need to install the following tools: